ymussi/john-brave-cane/README.md

 `$ docker-compose up`

-The API Doc can be accessed at: http://localhost:8000/docs
+The API Doc can be accessed at: http://localhost:8000/docs or http://localhost:5000/graphql

 ## Database Server